-• Inform the Designated Senior Lead (DSL) of any concerns through the dedicated school safeguarding inbox and complete the appropriate green concern form.
+Inform the Designated Senior Lead (DSL) of any concerns through the dedicated school safeguarding inbox.

-Email: welfare@penketh.warrington.sch.uk
+Email: welfare@penkethhigh.org

-- · Comply fully with the school's policies and procedures around safeguarding - · Be fully aware of expected staff conduct and expectations - Attend appropriate training annually and at designated inset days.
+- Comply fully with the school's policies and procedures around safeguarding - Be fully aware of expected staff conduct and expectations - Attend appropriate training annually and at designated inset days.